Manish-d-art/Blog-on-Event-Delegation/clenzunxd000q09mp69stavxe.md

 Overall, mastering asynchronous JavaScript is an important skill for any web developer and can help you create more responsive, efficient, and user-friendly web applications.

-I hope you enjoyed reading this article as much as I enjoyed writing it✒️.
+*<mark>I hope you enjoyed reading this article as much as I enjoyed writing it✒️.
 Thanks for sticking around until the end🙂.
-You're awesome!💥 take care and happy reading!
+You're awesome!💥 take care and happy reading!</mark>*